 A hutch should only be a shelter and not the only living space.
-It should be a very nice solid well built, big hutch, and attached to a secure run of at least 8' x 4'.
+It should be a very nice solid well built, big hutch, of at least six feet, and attached to a secure run of at least 8' x 4'.
 Please bear in mind that these recommendations are all minimums - and like many things in life, bigger is better! (from RWAF)

 Our big runs are ten & 12 feet long 6 feet wide.
 Our first run was built for us and we were naive in that it is only 4 feet tall.
 It is better to have the run be tall enough you can stand up in it or you will get a neck ache from bending over when cleaning it or visiting the rabbit.
 Our other runs are tall enough to stand upright in.
 A house inside the run needs to be big enough the rabbit can move around in it and make a bed in it.
 In winter, the bun will spend more time inside the house and it should be nice and roomy for this.
 Also it allows for more air to circulate in hotter weather.

 below photo: 1 foot square paving stones between the runs keep foxes from digging in.

 All runs should be fox and predator proofed.
 This means paving stones to prevent foxes digging in around the outside or covering the entire inside floor (I also pave the inside of the runs where those bunnies love to dig), a foxproof top attached securely to the run (ours are a combination of barn roofing and welded wire mesh), the wire should be attached to the wood frame with secure metal staples and plenty of them to go around, and the structure should be strong enough to take something landing on top of it or pushing against it as well as high winds.
 Paving stones should be at least 300 x 300 mm.
 We also have used welded wire mesh around the runs 400 mm wide with flint stones spread across the top and big heavy rocks along the width to make it secure.
 The run wire itself should be welded wire at least 16 gauge.